Character Classes

 Stunning Retort

-A swashbuckler always adds his Finesse to his Charisma versus insults or intimidate checks.
-Anytime a foe fails their check against the swashbuckler, the swashbuckler can make a verbal retort as a reaction adding their Finesse to the roll.
+A swashbuckler always adds their Finesse to their Charisma versus insults or intimidate checks.
+Anytime a foe fails their check against the swashbuckler, the swashbuckler can make a verbal retort adding their Finesse to the roll.
 This can be used to intimidate, humiliate, or draw attacks to him.
+If successful, they may immediately make a Reaction attack against the offender, gaining +F to the attack.

 Troubadour